 top of page

-In 2000, after a blaze took the life of firefighter Scott Harshbarger, firefighter Wendy Norri was approached by (Ret) Lumberton Chief, Dennis Gifford to assist in the planning and guidance of Scott's funeral.
-From that event, Wendy Norris and Dennis Gifford saw first hand how difficult a fatality is on a family and a department.
-T
+In 2000, after a blaze took the life of firefighter Scott Harshbarger, Wendy Norris was approached by (Ret) Lumberton Chief, Dennis Gifford to assist in the planning and guidance of Scott's funeral.
+From that event, Wendy Norris and Dennis Gifford saw firsthand how difficult a fatality is on a family and a department.
+They discussed the need for a 'strike team' of firefighters from all ranks that would respond within 12 hours to a department that suffered a fatality.
+Wendy started working on the details of such a team.
+She then presented her proposal to the

 bottom of page